-Editor’s note: Now that fall semester is over, we have adjusted the In the Know schedule.
-Look for updates on Tuesdays and Thursdays until the start of spring semester.
+Editor’s note: We have shifted to a summer content schedule.
+Look for In the Know updates and From The Well on Tuesdays and Thursdays until the start of fall semester.

 Tuesday, May 11, 2021

 - Congratulations to Carolina’s field hockey team, which beat Michigan 4-3 in overtime Sunday night to claim what is technically the 2020 NCAA championship, the team’s ninth.

 - If artificial intelligence and related issues interest you, register for a free School of Law AI Decision-Making Research Program event tomorrow, May 12, at 5 p.m.
 Kate Crawford, author of “Atlas of AI: Power, Politics and the Planetary Costs of Artificial Intelligence,” will join a conversation moderated by Ifeoma Ajunwa, professor of law.

 - Enjoy that high lonesome sound when the student-led Carolina Bluegrass Band performs tomorrow, May 12, at 7:30 p.m. in a pre-recorded concert from Memorial Hall.
 Learn how to watch the free concert and see a playlist.